rougin/expresso/README.md

 ```

 > [!NOTE]
-> The `$html` variable is a reserved variables for returning the content from the page that is parsed.
+> The `$html` variable is a reserved variable for returning the content from the page that is parsed.
 The reserved variables is also based on the properties of a page with its data using the `$page->getData()` method.

 ``` php
 // index.php